top of page

 A) Wash your hands frequently with soap and water.
 Please wash your hands for 20 seconds.
 If water and soap are not available please use hand sanitizer.

-Practice "Social Distancing": Stay at home as much as possible, avoid public places, and limit your close contact with others.
+Practice "Social Distancing" if you or your child has tested positive for COVID-19: Stay at home as much as possible, avoid public places, and limit your close contact with others.
 If you have to be around other people please wear a mask to reduce your risk of contracting and spreading a possible infection.

 If your child is sick keep them at home and limit their exposure to other people.